-Kasabian talk 'Scripture' and new album 'The Alchemist's Euphoria': "This is a re-set"
+Kasabian talk 'SCRIPTVRE' and new album 'The Alchemist's Euphoria': "This is a re-set"

 “We all make up this narrative of who we think we are,” he told NME.
 “This is about ripping that up, going against all that and no longer going with your own madness.
 You need to go somewhere else and re-set everything.”

-Asked about how representative ‘Scripture’ is of upcoming album ‘The Alchemist’s Euhporia’, the now frontman said the record album “takes some pretty obscure turns”.
+Asked about how representative ‘SCRIPTVRE’ is of upcoming album ‘The Alchemist’s Euhporia’, the now frontman said the new record – coming August 5 – “takes some pretty obscure turns”.

 “The album has a big, epic sound but with a personal touch as well,” he said.
 “There are some softer edges alongside the massive parts.
 As a whole, it’s a beautiful thing and the most cohesive record we’ve ever made.
 It’s an emotional trip.